Jahia/content-integrity/README.md

 # verify-integrity
 Jahia module to detect if integrity content of a site is correct.
 Used to detect if changes in the nodetypes definitions has been done without editing the content accordingly

-# Issues currently detected :
+# Integrity issues currently being checked :
 - mandatory field missing values
 - property type modified (i.e. property was previously a string, is now a date, but the value is incorrect for a date field)
 - regex or range constraint not being fulfiled